The Brittas Empire: Influence

 The show has been credited with having an influence on Alan Partridge and The Office.

 Setting

+Many of the interior scenes of the leisure centre were filmed at the BBC studios.
 The exterior shots and interior swimming pools of 'Whitbury New Town Leisure Centre' were filmed at Ringwood Leisure Centre, Hampshire.
+Other external locations such as the Brittas house were also filmed in Ringwood.